A Restricted SVD type CUR Decomposition for Matrix Triplets: Restricted SVD

 which implies

 where $D_A \in \R^{m\times n}$, $D_B \in \R^{m\times \ell}$, and $D_G \in \R^{d\times n}$ are quasi-diagonal matrices \footnote{A quasi-diagonal matrix, in this work, is a matrix that is diagonal after removing all zero rows and columns.}.
 We refer the reader to \cite{zha1991restricted} for detailed proof of the above decomposition.
+In the case of $m<n$, it is logical to take the transpose of the matrix triplet and interchange the position of $B$ and $G$ to ensure compatible dimensions, i.e., $(A^T,G^T,B^T$).
+With respect to the theory, applications and our experiments, we focus on the so-called {\em regular} matrix triplet $(A, B, G)$, i.e., $B$ is of full row rank and $G$ is of full column rank \cite{zha1992numerical}.

 Algorithms for the computation of the RSVD are still an active field of research; some recent works include \cite{chu2000computation,zwaan2020robust}.
 As noted in \cite{de1991restricted}, the RSVD can be computed via a double GSVD.
 Following the formulation of the GSVD proposed by Van Loan \cite{Van}: Given $A\in\R^{m\times n}$ and $G\in\R^{d\times n}$ with $m, d \ge n$, there exist matrices $U \in{ \mathbb R ^{m \times m}}$, $V \in{ \mathbb R^{d \times d}}$ with orthonormal columns and a nonsingular $X \in {\mathbb R ^{n \times n}}$ such that